 Shopping malls in Kuantan

 One of the most popular malls in Kuantan is East Coast Mall.
 Here you'll find many international brands and also many popular F&B outlets; like Starbucks, Baskin Robbins, KFC, Sushi King and Laksa Shack.
 On the third floor you'll find a small foodcourt and a huge cinema.
 In the basement there's a Carrefour supermarket.
 Anchor tenant at East Coast Mall is Parkson.
 Another very popular mall is Berjaya Megamall.
 This mall also has many popular brands and also many restaurants and F&B outlets.
 The mall is surrounded by many small local restaurants; so if you fancy a local meal you can try one of the hawkers there.
 Currently Putra Square Shopping Mall is being built.
-Below a map that points out the location of the East Coast Mall.

 How to get to Kuantan